Creating a customer-orientated culture

 Listen to employees

 Many organisations do not place enough value on the insight their employees have into their customers’ needs.
 Whether this is based upon day to day interactions or more formal business reviews, this is an invaluable resource that should be fully utilised before contacting customers to gather their views as it will provide an excellent framework of knowledge on which to build.
+This is a key stage of ensuring employee engagement to help deliver a positive customer exeperience.

 Listen to customers – both internal and external